terraform-google-modules/terraform-google-bigquery/README.md

 ## Install
 ### Terraform
-Be sure you have the correct Terraform version (0.11.x), you can choose the binary from [Terraform releases](https://releases.hashicorp.com/terraform/).
+Be sure you have the current Terraform version (0.11.x), you can choose the binary from [Terraform releases](https://releases.hashicorp.com/terraform/).

 ### kitchen-terraform
 To set this up on your machine, follow the official [Kitchen installation](https://github.com/newcontext-oss/kitchen-terraform) instructions.